liam-wiltshire/talks/hackthesystem/content.md

 # Open Redirect
 - This is called an open redirect - the redirect can be changed to send the user wherever the attacker wants
  - Restrict redirect to just this domain
- - Created signed redirerct URLs that cannot be changed/spoofed
+ - Created signed redirect URLs that cannot be changed/spoofed
- - Only allow redirects to a pre-defined list of allowable URLs
+ - Only allow redirects to a pre-defined list of allowed URLs

 ???